 Striking textile artworks highlight plight of Chernobyl’s Babushkas

-A beautiful display of intricately embroidered artworks focusing on the community of Babushkas who live in the Chernobyl Exclusion Zone by textile artist and former student and lecturer at The Northern School of Art, Claire A. Baker, is on display at MIMA until 30 January.
+A beautiful display of intricately embroidered artworks focusing on the community of Babushkas who live in the Chernobyl Exclusion Zone by textile artist and former student and lecturer at The Northern School of Art, Claire A. Baker, is on display at MIMA in Middlesbrough until 31 May 2022.

 Entitled ‘The Red Thread’, Claire said that she hopes the exhibition provides an opportunity for people to learn more about the Babushkas.